 We recruited four campaign co-chairs and a steering committee, chose an architect and a construction manager at risk.
 With the help of our community and many supporters, the dream became reality!

-Rapid City Awards Rural America Initiatives $2,000,000 in Vision Funds for the New Building!
+Rapid City Awarded Rural America Initiatives $2,000,000 in Vision Funds for the New Building!

 Rural America Initiatives was thrilled, humbled and proud to be the recipient of a $2,000,000 gift from the Rapid City's Vision Fund.
 This gift brought us to nearly half of our goal, and gave us tremendous momentum moving forward.